tristanbatchler/japan-blog/_posts/2023-02-02-hiroshima.md

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/2.1" %}

-We explored the area around our hotel in search of a HDMI cable so we could watch TV in our room.
+We explored the area around our hotel in search of an HDMI cable so that we could connect our laptop to the TV in our room.
 Tip for travellers -- bring one with you if you know you won't watch the local TV!
 We didn't end up finding a cable, but at least we got some cool pics of Hiroshima at night.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/2.2" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/2.2-part-2" %}

-For dinner we went to the italian restaurant in our hotel, [MORETHAN](https://hotel-the-knot.jp/hiroshima/en/morethan/).
+For dinner, we went to the Italian restaurant in our hotel, [MORETHAN](https://hotel-the-knot.jp/hiroshima/en/morethan/).
 Soph opted for a margherita pizza while Tristan bravely tried spaghetti with oysters and bacon.
 We washed it all down with a limoncello gin and tonic for Soph and a Moscow mule for Tristan.
-The food was delicious, but the timing was a bit off - the pizza arrived a good 15 minutes before the spaghetti.
-We also shared a tiramisu for dessert -- it was beyond delicious and the perfect way to cap off our meal.
+The food was delicious, but the timing was a bit off -- the pizza arrived a good 15 minutes before the spaghetti.
+We also shared a tiramisu for dessert, which was beyond delicious and the perfect way to cap off our meal.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/3" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/3-part-2" %}

 After dinner, we headed to the hotel's rooftop bar, [Kei](https://hotel-the-knot.jp/hiroshima/en/kei/), where we exchanged our room tokens for drinks and nibbles.
-It was a cool system -- tokens could be exchanged for money and drinks cost a certain amount of tokens, so you didn't have to worry about finding the right change.
+It was a smart system -- tokens could be exchanged for money and drinks cost a certain amount of tokens, so you didn't have to worry about finding the right change.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/3.1" %}

 We soaked in the vibes, enjoyed a few more drinks, and then headed back to our room.
 Tristan indulged in a long bath while Soph promptly fell asleep.

 # Day 13: Miyajima/Itsukushima • 宮島
-The next morning, Tristan was up early to secure our ferry tickets to Miyajima (宮島).
-The ticket office was manned by a rather intimidating Japanese man who seemed to grow impatient with his indecisiveness about our return time.
+The next morning, Tristan was up early to secure our ferry tickets to [Miyajima (宮島)](https://www.japan-guide.com/e/e3401.html).
+We went with [Hiroshima World Heritage River Cruise](https://www.google.com/maps/place/Hiroshima+World+Heritage+River+Cruise/@34.3938053,132.4539462,155a,35y,334.78h,43.36t/data=!3m1!1e3!4m9!1m2!2m1!1smiyajima+island+ferry+tickets!3m5!1s0x355aa20d130162f7:0x24f1ea857514e51c!8m2!3d34.3938845!4d132.4541499!16s%2Fg%2F1tvq1z52?entry=ttu), which is super easy to find as it's on the river near the Peace Memorial Park.
+He spoke to a rather intimidating Japanese man at the ticket office who seemed to grow impatient with his indecisiveness about our return time.
 With hindsight, he was probably just trying to be efficient.
-But we got our tickets, and Tristan grabbed a couple of coffees from 7-Eleven before heading back to the hotel.
+Tristan picked a time, bought our tickets, and brought back a coffee from 7-Eleven for Soph (we love a thoughtful king).

-We made it to the boat with time to spare, so we sat by the river, enjoying the tranquility before our journey.
-The boat ride to the island was scenic and peaceful, with a robotic English translation providing a bit of unexpected humor.
+We made it to the boat with time to spare, so we sat by the river, enjoying the serenity of the esplanade before our journey.
+Before long it was time to board, and the 40-minute boat ride was pretty chill.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/4" %}

-Once we arrived at Miyajima, we were greeted by the sight of the island's famous floating gates and our first deer sighting.
+Once we arrived at Miyajima, we were greeted by the sight of the island's famous floating torii gate and our first deer sighting.
+They were everywhere!
+We were under strict instruction not to feed them, and we soon learnt why -- they are super nosy and will almost tackle you to the ground for food.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/5" %}

-We explored the island, visiting the temple attached to the floating gates and a spiritual temple up a flight of stairs.
-We were careful to observe respectfully, not wanting to inadvertently disrespect the traditions.
+{% include image-gallery.html folder="/assets/uploads/images/hiroshima/5-part-2" %}

+After seeing the floating gate, we visited the centuries-old [Itsukushima Shrine (厳島神社)](https://www.japan-guide.com/e/e3450.html) nearby.
+A sizeable section of the building was obscured by scaffolding, but the main facade was unobstructed.
+The tide was high at the time we visited, so the temple appeared to float on top of the water.
+It was a beautiful sight, especially with the mountains in the background.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/5.01" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/5.01-part-2" %}
-{% include image-gallery.html folder="/assets/uploads/images/hiroshima/5.01-part-3" %}

 We walked around the lower part of the island, taking in the sights and sounds.
-And by sounds, we mean the sound of deer.
-There was a beautiful temple up the hill -- it was incredible to see so many people praying and paying their respects.
-We observed respectfully but didn't participate to ensure we wouldn't be insensitive.
+And by sounds, we mean the sound of deer -- they sound like [whiny babies when they fight](https://youtu.be/PQSNDvSpxzM).
+We visited the [Daisho-in Temple](https://www.japan-guide.com/e/e3453.html) at the base of the mountain, and despite being at the base of the mountain, we still had to climb an ungodly amount of steps to get there.
+Once we got to the top, there were many Japanese people there praying and paying their respects.
+We didn't participate as we aren't spiritual people and didn't want to inadvertently disrespect the traditions.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/5.1" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/5.1-part-2" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/5.1-part-3" %}

-After a lunch of hot chips for Sophie and pork on a stick for Tristan, we embarked on a hike to a cable car, or "rope car" as it's called here to the Mount Misen (弥山) lookout.
-The journey was a bit strenuous, but the views were absolutely worth it.
+After a lunch of hot chips for Sophie and pork on a stick for Tristan, we embarked on a hike to a cable car, or 'rope car' as it's called here, to the [Mount Misen (弥山)](https://www.japan-guide.com/e/e3451.html) lookout.
+It was an incredible view -- we could see all of Hiroshima, the ocean, and the surrounding islands.

 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/6" %}
 {% include image-gallery.html folder="/assets/uploads/images/hiroshima/6-part-2" %}
-{% include image-gallery.html folder="/assets/uploads/images/hiroshima/6-part-3" %}

 Our original plan was to just use the cable car to get to the first lookout, but we were too tempted to hike the extra 500 metres to the summit.
-The climb was easy because, like we said, we're fit gods... just kidding.
+The climb was easy because, like we said, we're fit gods...just kidding.
 It was tough, but we made it.
-They say a couple don't really know each other until they've moved in together and hiked together.
-Well, tick and tick.
+They say couples don't really know each other until they've moved in together, but we would like to add 'hiking together' to that phrase.
+You see a new side to your partner when they're exhausted and sweaty.

 Reaching the summit was a moment of pure triumph for us.
 We were beyond exhausted, but the breathtaking views made every step worthwhile.